AnneLouisedb/ai4mi_project/readme.md

 ### Rescaling
 Rescaling is done to normalize the pixel values, which can enhance the model's learning process and reduce noise.
 The pixel values were initially in the range 0-256 (Intensity levels in grayscale) and were rescaled to a smaller range, 0-4.

-## Autoamted Pre and Post Processing of nnU-Net
+## Autoamated Pre and Post Processing of the nnU-Net framework
 Training our architectures within the nnU-Net pipeline automates pre- and post-processing steps, reducing manual intervention and increasing model robustness.

 ### Pre-processing